brianmueller/cssi-curriculum/_lessons/css/css-basics.md

 + Learn.co walkthrough
 + Intro to HTML

-# Student What You Will Learns:
+#  What you will learn:
 +	Explain the purpose of CSS
 +	Use selectors
 +	Write CSS Syntax